Create Impactful Employee Engagements

 1-Day Plus

-A Connected Day (a cross-sector team hackathon-style workshop that leverages private sector talent for social sector needs), but book-ended with a deep Scoping session and a Finalize session to review the deliverables after implementation.
+Connect& is similar in format to a Connected Day, but book-ended with a deep Scoping session and a Finalize session to review the deliverables after implementation.
 Pairing nonprofits with corporate volunteer teams in multiple ways allows for more robust deliverables and stronger relationships than just offering one day.

 HandsOn Twin Cities hosts quarterly gatherings for Corporate Social Responsibility (CSR) leaders to connect, learn, and share insights.
 Whether volunteerism is part of your day-to-day role or an additional responsibility, these convenings provide a space to exchange best practices on topics such as program evaluation, making the business case for employee volunteerism, storytelling, volunteer recruitment, tracking software, and aligning volunteerism with giving strategies.